-3 Legal Persona
+3. Legal Persona

-The Institute is a body corporate with perpetual succession capable of suing and being sued in its own name and of performing such acts as are necessary for or incidental to the achievement of its objects, the exercise of its powers and the performance of its functions and duties under this Constitution or under any statute of the Republic.
+The Institute is a body corporate having an identity and existence separate from its members, with perpetual succession and capable of suing and being sued in its own name and of performing such acts as are necessary for or incidental to the achievement of its objects, the exercise of its powers and the performance of its functions and duties under this Constitution or under any statute of the Republic.

-4 Purpose and Objects
+4. Purpose and Objects

-4.1 The principal purpose and object of the Institute is to enhance the relevance, values, competence and influence of Members and Associates in South Africa and abroad, and to contribute to economic and social development in South Africa.
-To achieve its purpose, the Institute has the following fundamental, enduring and long-term ancillary objects for itself and for its Members and Associates:

-4.1.1 To act in the public interest and to safeguard the values of the Profession
+- 4.1 The principal purpose and object of the Institute is to promote the common interests of Members and Associates and the public interest by enhancing the relevance, values, competence and influence of Members and Associates in South Africa and abroad, and to contribute to economic and social development in South Africa.
+To achieve its purpose, the Institute has the following fundamental, enduring and long-term ancillary objects for itself and for its Members and Associates: - 4.1.1 To act in the public interest and to safeguard the values of the Profession. - 4.1.1.1 The Institute shall promote and enforce compliance with the following fundamental principles as set out in the SAICA Code of Professional Conduct:

-In order to serve the public interest and safeguard the values of the Profession, the Institute must. inter alia -

-- 4.1.1.1 conduct activities in such a manner as to avoid conflicts with the public interest; - 4.1.1.2 uphold, promote and enforce the highest ethical standards; - 4.1.1.3 employ the necessary competencies to carry out its objectives and undertakings; and - 4.1.1.4 deal speedily and fairly with complaints of unprofessional and incompetent behaviour, and pursuant thereto prescribe a code of professional conduct applicable to Members, Associates and Trainee Accountants.

-4.1.2 To promote the common interests of Members and Associates nationally and internationally

-The Institute must understand the needs of Members in order to promote their common interests.
-As a consequence, the Institute should implement interventions that, inter alia -
+4.1.1.1.1 Integrity; 4.1.1.1.2 Objectivity; 4.1.1.1.3 Professional competence and due care; 4.1.1.1.4 Confidentiality; 4.1.1.1.5 Professional behaviour.
+4.1.1.2 In order to serve its Members and Associates and the public interest, and to safeguard the fundamental principles and values of the Profession, the Institute should, inter alia - 4.1.1.2.1 conduct activities in such a manner as to avoid conflicts with the public interest; 4.1.1.2.2 uphold, promote and enforce the highest ethical standards; 4.1.1.2.3 employ the necessary competencies to carry out its objectives and undertakings; and 4.1.1.2.4 deal speedily and fairly with complaints of unprofessional and incompetent behaviour, and pursuant thereto prescribe a code of professional conduct applicable to Members, Associates and Prospective Members.
+4.1.2 To promote the common interests of Members and Associates nationally and internationally.
+The Institute must understand the needs of Members and Associates in order to promote their common interests.
+As a consequence, the Institute should implement interventions that, inter alia - 4.1.2.1 identify stakeholders that affect and influence the interests of the Profession; 4.1.2.2 engage with its key stakeholders in order to understand their needs; 4.1.2.3 provide operating structures to encourage and facilitate Member and Associate involvement on a Regional and Constituency basis;